This was one of the very few native families which had been dignified by the peerage of Ireland.

 Politically, the Fianna Fail Government had no love for houses of the ascendancy.

 However, remarkably, it was from within the ranks of Fianna Fail that the only political voices were raised against the demolition plans, albeit privately.

 One was Senator Sean Moylan, the Irish Minister for Agriculture until his death in 1957, and the other was his close friend and TD from Mitchelstown, John W Moher.

 They were over-ruled by the Cabinet and failed to get wider political support, even from opposition deputies.

-When the explosion finally came, the Irish Government saw fit to issue a terse public statement in response to protests favouring the retention of Shanbally Castle for the nation. `Apart from periods of military occupation the castle remained wholly unoccupied for 40 years,' said the statement.
+When the explosion finally came, the Irish Government saw fit to issue a terse public statement in response to protests favouring the retention of Shanbally Castle for the nation.

 First published in October, 2011.